 Don’t have any?
 They’re easy and cheap to DIY.
-We often make disposable tiered trays out of foam boards and stack them with glue or tape to liquor bottles or painted cans.
-You can also make permanent ones.
+We often make disposable tiered trays out of foam boards and liquor bottles or painted cans, but you can also make permanent ones.

 These will also be useful year round for all holidays and seasons.
 They make great mantel decor.

 It just wouldn’t be a 4th of July celebration with atleast one American flag.
 At upscale events and mansion parties they’re used anywhere and EVERYWHERE, in vases, glued on mason jars for easy votives, on a wall for a photo backdrop, or chalk drawn on the driveway or front yard.

 They make elegant and easy table arrangements and centerpieces.

 The rich and famous love giving out flag themed apparel as party favors so all their guests can look patriotic.